xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Methodology

 \paragraph{Plan Update and Merge Algorithms.} The \texttt{UpdatePlan} and \texttt{MergeTasks} procedures are key to preserving execution continuity.
 Upon task failure, the system calls the LLM to propose an updated plan, then merges it with the existing TCG such that all successfully completed tasks are retained, sequence numbers are adjusted, and only pending or failed tasks are revised.
 Their formal pseudocode is shown in Algorithm~\ref{alg:updateplan} and Algorithm~\ref{alg:mergetasks}.

 The \textit{Knowledge Repository} supports this mechanism indirectly by assisting the \textit{Task Orchestrator} during plan updates.
-It stores embeddings of previously successful tasks and curated penetration testing knowledge (e.g., exploitation techniques, privilege escalation methods, and tool usage tutorials from sources such as HackTricks~\cite{HackTricks} and HackingArticles~\cite{HackingArticles}).
+It stores embeddings of previously successful tasks and curated pentest knowledge, including exploitation techniques, privilege escalation methods, and tool usage tutorials from sources such as HackTricks~\cite{HackTricks} and HackingArticles~\cite{HackingArticles}.
 When re-planning, the \textit{Task Orchestrator} queries this repository to retrieve the top-$k$ most relevant past cases using vector similarity search.
 Retrieved results are re-ranked and integrated into the revised TCG, ensuring that updates benefit from prior successes.
-This integration enhances resilience against hallucinated commands, improves error recovery, and maintains efficiency across iterative penetration testing phases.
+This integration enhances resilience against hallucinated commands, improves error recovery, and maintains efficiency across iterative pentest phases.